NackLAnk/ShoppingCard_SDP_FINAL/README.md

 * Zhumagali Dastan
 * Nurzhanuly Yernur

-## Project Overview
+<h1 align="center">Project Overview <h1>

-Welcome to the README file for the Shopping Cart project by our dedicated team.
+### Welcome to the README file for the Shopping Cart project by our dedicated team.
 Below, we provide an overview of the project, detailing its idea, purpose, and objectives.

 ### Idea of the Project
 Our project, the "Online Shopping Cart," is designed to facilitate a seamless online shopping experience.
 Users can add products to their cart, view the cart, and proceed to checkout using various payment methods.
 The system also includes employee-specific functionalities for product management.